patrickdemooij9/InboundLinkErrors/README.md

 - Hidden filter: Links that are hidden and non-hidden are shown.

 # Getting Started
-Just download the nuget package: //TODO: Add nuget package and enjoy your amazing dashboard in Umbraco.
+Just download the nuget package: ` Install-Package InboundLinkErrors ` and enjoy your amazing dashboard in Umbraco.

+If you want to connect the InboundLinkErrors to the SimpleRedirects plugin, you can download the following nuget package:  ` Install InboundLinkErrors.SimpleRedirects `.
+This will connect the InboundLinkErrors package to the SimpleRedirects package.